-- Main benefits: Moisturizes and seals the hair, smoothes flyaways, assists with hair growth.
+- Main benefits: Moisturizes and seals the hair, smoothes flyaways and assists with hair growth.

-- Who should use it: In general, beeswax is great for curly-, kinky-, and coily-textured hair, and should not be used on fine hair or on the scalp.
+- Who should use it: In general, beeswax is great for curly, kinky, and coily-textured hair.
+Beeswax is not recommended for fine hair or on the scalp.

 - How often can you use it: No more than two times a week so as to avoid buildup.

 - Works well with: Carrier oils and butters